marmelab/ra-auth-auth0/packages/ra-auth-auth0/Readme.md

 This package provides:

--   A `Auth0AuthProvider` for react-admin
+-   An `Auth0AuthProvider` for react-admin

 ## Installation